fpjunior/Filmes/README.md

 ## Initialize the server

-start the db.json server in the ./server folder. use this command `json-server --watch server/db.json`
+start the db.json server in the ./server folder. use this command `npx json-server --watch db.json --port 3000`

+To login use: user=`qwe123` and password=`qwe123`

 ## Development server